 Corneal transplantation is also known as a corneal grafting or keratoplasty and involves removal of the central section of a diseased or scarred cornea with clear, healthy corneal tissue from an eye bank.
+This may involve removing the patient's entire cornea (full thickness) or only the stromal tissue, leaving the patient's endothelial cells intact (partial thickness).
 Corneal transplantation is offered to patients with advanced keratoconus or corneal scarring and who can no longer obtain functional vision with contact lenses.

 It is a highly successful operation: when performed by an experienced corneal surgeon, graft survival rates are over 90% after 10 years and the average life of a transplant is around 15-20 years.